GabeScott/standard-works-vault/General Conference/1988 October - “Train Up a Child”.md

 “If we continue with present trends, we can expect to have more emotionally disturbed young people, more divorce, more depression, and more suicide.

 “The family is the most effective place to instill lasting values in its members.
 Where family life is strong and based on principles and practices of the gospel of Jesus Christ, these problems do not as readily appear.”
-(Ensign, Nov.
+(In Conference Report, Oct.
+1982, p.
+85; or *Ensign,* Nov.
 1982, p.
 59.)

 There are three solutions I would like to call to your attention and emphasize here today.
 The first is to establish a good, strong, gospel foundation in the home.
 President Kimball once said: “Our success, individually and as a Church, will largely be determined by how faithfully we focus on living the gospel in the home.
 Only as we see clearly the responsibilities of each individual and the role of families and homes can we properly understand that priesthood quorums and auxiliary organizations, even wards and stakes, exist primarily to help members live the gospel in the home.
-Then we can understand that people are more important than programs, and that Church programs should always support and never detract from gospel-centered family activities.” (“Living the Gospel in the Home,” Ensign, May 1978, p.
+Then we can understand that people are more important than programs, and that Church programs should always support and never detract from gospel-centered family activities.” (“Living the Gospel in the Home,” *Ensign,* May 1978, p.
 101.)

 I am afraid too many of us have had the experience in life of finding out how difficult it is to establish basic family traditions and practices after our children have grown into their teenage years.
 It is then that we realize how much easier it would have been to establish these practices early in their lives.
 How important it is that gospel training begin right at the start when we accept a new little spirit into our home.